-The Navy's proposed FY2017 budget requests \$773.1 million in advance procurement (AP) funding and \$1,091.1 million in research and development funding for the Columbia class program, previously known as the Ohio replacement program (ORP) or SSBN(X) program, a program to design and build a new class of 12 ballistic missile submarines (SSBNs) to replace the Navy's current force of 14 Ohio-class SSBNs.
-The Navy has identified the Columbia class program as the Navy's top priority program.
-The Navy wants to procure the first Columbia-class boat in FY2021, and the \$773.1 million in AP funding requested for FY2017 represents the initial procurement funding for that boat.
+The Columbia (SSBN-826) class program, previously known as the Ohio replacement program (ORP) or SSBN(X) program, is a program to design and build a new class of 12 ballistic missile submarines (SSBNs) to replace the Navy's current force of 14 Ohio-class SSBNs.
+The Navy has identified the Columbia-class program as the Navy's top priority program.
+The Navy wants to procure the first Columbia-class boat in FY2021.
+The Navy's proposed FY2018 budget requests \$842.9 million in advance procurement (AP) funding and \$1,041.7 million in research and development funding for the program.